grcwork/RolatePolyJS/README.md

 # RolatePolyJS

-## A mini library to create convex regular polygons on canvas and execute transformations on them
+## A mini library to create convex regular polygons on Canvas and execute transformations on them

 - Rotation
   ![Example 1](/readme_files/gifs/example1.gif)